sindrebroch/ha-magicmirror/README.md

 - [ ] Handle installed_modules, and create a toggle to show/hide modules
 - [ ] Add notify-service
 - [ ] Add Button-entity for reboot/refresh/restart/shutdown
+- [ ] Add Button-entity to update if possible

 ## Features
 ### Binary sensor